danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

     ![Cura Screenshot 5](<Images/Cura Screenshot 5.png>)

 ## Step 3: Set up 3D printer for Heat Sealing
+- We are using an Ender-3 Pro

 1. Adjust the bed height so that the nozzle contacts the teflon while heat sealing.
     1. Acquire a section of teflon and two layers of plastic that you will be using for heat sealing.
+        - The specific materials we are using are mentioned in the next section

         ![Setup Image 1](Images/IMG_5128.png)

     2. Turn on the Ender-3 and go to the "Prepare" menu.
 Select "Auto Home" and then, within "Move Axis", use "Move X" and "Move Y" to position the extruder in the following steps.
 The move axis commands function by selecting a displacement such as "Move 10mm" and then turning the dial to move the extruder in those increments.
         - You will also need to "Move Z" up by the layer height for calibration.
 This is because the 3D printer will start the print a layer height's distance off of the print bed, and we want to in contact with the teflon.
 This will cause some collision when the printer autohomes, but the effects have seemed negligeable.
 Ideally the printer would not start a layer height above the bed, but I have not figured out a simple way to disable this.

         ![Setup Image 2](Images/IMG_5131.png)
         ![Setup Image 3](Images/IMG_5132.png)